bmacher/Conways-Game-of-Life/nodejs_backend/README.md

 # Node.js back end with Express

-This is a simple backend in node. js with express that handles post-requests containing a generation of cells in JSON format (array of binaries), calculates the new generation and sends it back to the frontend.
+This is a simple backend in node. js with express that handles post-requests containing a generation of cells in JSON format (array of binaries), calculates the new generation and sends it back to the front end.

 Example Generation